 The rivers of Wrangell-St. Elias National Park and Preserve offer visitors adventure and solitude.
 It is possible to travel for days at a time without seeing another person, trail, sign or bridge.
 A river trip in Wrangell-St. Elias is a remote, backcountry experience.
 You must be self-sufficient and prepared.
 There are several hazards that you'll encounter on Alaskan rivers that you might not experience elsewhere.
 If you've never guided your own river trip, we don't recommend that your first time be here.
 There are several guiding companies that offer guided float trips on rivers in Wrangell-St. Elias.

 Each river visitor is responsible for minimizing his or her impact on the river corridor to preserve the wild and pristine character of the river.
 Please "Leave No Trace" of your visit as you journey down the rivers of Wrangell-St. Elias.

-Copper River Float - Chitina to Million Dollar Bridge (Cordova) (pdf format, 1.4 MB)
+Copper River Float - Chitina to the Million Dollar Bridge (Cordova) (pdf format, 1.4 MB)

 We do not have written descriptions for the following float trips.
 If you want information about these trips, please contact the Wrangell-St. Elias Visitor Center.
 We will try to put you in contact with a backcountry ranger who has done one of these trips, but you will need to research these trips on your own as well.